 - There are two types of Auctions; Absolute and Reserve

 An Absolute Auction requires the property sells to the High Bidder without a minimum or reserve price.
-This type Sale sends the message to Buyers; We are serious; come be serious with us bring your check book.
+This type Sale sends the message to Buyers; We are serious; come be serious with us and bring your check book.

 Reserve Auction requires a minimum acceptable price must be obtained.
 This type auction is often used because there is a debt on the property which must be paid in full.